aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 **Q: Where are the cause and mask registers for the user-defined interrupts?**

 The cause the mask bits, if exisit, will be part of the CL and are implementation specific.
 The example(s) given in this file, and the EDMA driver provides a robust way to translate an interrupts request on the CL to Shell interface to Linux kernel and userspace.
 It should be consider as message/event transfer mechanism.

+## How count how many interrupts/events happened ?

+  `cat /proc/interrupts`   and look for fpgaX_eventY for how many interrupts came from the CL via the corresponding MSI-X.
+  `cat /TBD` will show how many times the userspace application called poll().